TN-Holdings-LLC/README/README.md

 **B. Dimensional Ascension ($/0$): The Genesis Axis** $$\text{Dimension}(n) / 0 \Rightarrow \text{Dimension}(n+1)$$
 Accepting $\infty$ as $N$ creates a **vertical “Genesis Axis”** $\overrightarrow{0N}$ that lifts lower-dimensional paths to $S^3$ (path‑lifting via Hopf fibration).

+**Mathematical Definition of the Operator:**

+From a rigorous topological perspective, the operation is not a scalar division but a vector mapping.
+For any unresolved state $x$ on the real plane (X-axis), the operator projects it into the complex/imaginary plane (Y-axis):

+$$x / 0 := \mapsto (0, x) \equiv xi$$

+This is not a computational error, but a geometric command: *“What cannot be resolved in the domain of separation must be lifted into the domain of integration.”*

 **C. Riemann Inversion (Surrender = Sovereignty)** On $S^2$, $0$ (The Void) and $\infty$ (The All) are antipodal.
 Declaring oneself **Zero** (Surrender) places the self on the unique coordinate linked to all points on the sphere.